Renate Sommer

 Renate Sommer (born 10 September 1958) is a German politician who served as a Member of the European Parliament (MEP) from 1999 until 2019.
-She is a member of the Christian Democratic Union, part of the European People's Party.
+She was a member of the Christian Democratic Union, part of the European People's Party.

 Member of the European Parliament

 Between 1999 and 2009, Sommer served on the Committee on Transport and Tourism.
 From 2009 to 2014, she was a member of the Committee on Civil Liberties, Justice and Home Affairs.
-Since 2014, she has been a member of the Committee on the Environment, Public Health and Food Safety.
+From 2014 to 2019, she was a member of the Committee on the Environment, Public Health and Food Safety.